Mar 10, 2026

 You'd spend the first month in "discovery."
 Then six weeks on wireframes.
 Then someone would say the wireframes needed to be redone because the stakeholders changed their minds.
 By month four, development would finally start.
 By month eight, you'd get a demo that looked nothing like what you imagined.
 By month twelve, you'd launch something that was already behind what your competitors shipped six months ago.

 And the worst part?
 Everyone involved knew this was happening.
 The agencies knew.
 The clients knew.
-It was just... accepted.
+It was just accepted.
 Like a slow, expensive, painful rite of passage for anyone who wanted to build something.

-What broke this cycle wasn't one thing — it was three things colliding at once.
+What broke this cycle wasn't one thing.
+It was three things colliding at once.
 AI development tooling matured fast.
 Cloud infrastructure became effectively free to start on.
 And a new generation of companies decided that the old process was simply unacceptable and rebuilt everything from scratch.

 The result is a mobile app development landscape in 2026 that looks almost unrecognisable compared to five years ago.